Iqbal Karim Bhuiyan: Support for reforms

-After the uprising against Hasina, he released a number of writings regarding his tenure in the Army.
-He highlighted how he tried to stop extrajudicial killings and moreover, called on Waker-uz-Zaman to remove army officers from RAB.
+After the uprising against Hasina, he released a number of writings regarding his tenure in the army.
+He highlighted how he tried to stop extrajudicial killings and, moreover, called on Waker-Uz-Zaman to remove army officers from RAB.
 He stated in a social media post:We have reached a point where urgent decisions regarding RAB are necessary.
 I would request the army chief to recommend to the government that this institution be disbanded.
 If that is not possible, then military officers should be permanently withdrawn from RAB.
 The current army chief has the independence to do this, which previous army chiefs did not have.
-For this reason, I urge him to complete what we were unable to do.Bhuiyan also called for a formal inquiry to clarify unanswered questions about Sheikh Hasina’s escape and the army’s internal divisions during the crisis.
+For this reason, I urge him to complete what we were unable to do.Bhuiyan also called for a formal inquiry to clarify unanswered questions about Sheikh Hasina's escape and the army's internal divisions during the crisis.
 Furthermore, he warned against a "1/11-style" military intervention against the interim government of Professor Yunus.

+During the trial of Major General Ziaul Ahsan, Bhuiyan's testimony was used.
+In his statement, Bhuiyan stated that he had asked Colonel (later Lt.
+Gen.) Mujibur Rahman and Brigadier Jaglul to stop Zia's actions.